How to Learn From Life Lessons

 A few short months after that I met a man who is now the love of my life.
 He has two beautiful daughters and together we had a son.

-When I look back at the amount of time I spent consuming alcohol to mask my anger and frustration, and the little that did for my recovery, I am amazed I came out of it alive.
+When I look back at the amount of time I spent consuming alcohol to mask my anger and frustration, and the little it did for my recovery, I am amazed I came out of it alive.
 On top of the death of my fiance I was having to live with the betrayal of his Mother.

 I often found myself going back to this and feeling so hurt.
 It would change my mood in an instant and I would think about all the ways Nick’s death may have been a bit easier had I not been financially strained and dependent on my parents.
 It made me so angry.